Atshaam/QuantumDefects/README.md

 ## Overview

-This repository accompanies the UROP project *Machine Learning Enabled Discovery of Point Defect Qubits for Quantum Technologies*, which explores the use of machine learning interatomic potentials (MLIPs) to accelerate the discovery of stable point defect qubits in transition-metal-doped insulating materials.
+This repository accompanies the UROP project Machine Learning Enabled Discovery of Point Defect Qubits for Quantum Technologies, which explores the use of machine learning interatomic potentials (MLIPs) to accelerate the discovery of stable point defect qubits in transition-metal-doped insulating materials.

 The work combines computational materials screening, density functional theory (DFT), and MLIPs to identify defect structures with desirable quantum properties such as long coherence times and optical addressability.